01472 237772

 • Educate parents/carers about online safety via our website, communications sent directly to them and during parents’ sessions.
 We will also share clear procedures with them so they know how to raise concerns about online safety

-• Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to abide by the acceptable use of the internet in school, use of the school’s ICT systems and use of their mobile and smart technology and that the use of the school systems are monitored
+• Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign and abide by the acceptable use of the internet in school, use of the school’s ICT systems and use of their mobile and smart technology and that the use of the school systems are monitored

 • Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones